350 community partners

 - 13 teams supporting 40 clinics and sites

-- 1,350 patients actively enrolled in South Dakota, Nebraska, Iowa and Minnesota
+- Caring for an average of 1,500 patients in South Dakota, Nebraska, Iowa and Minnesota

 - 32 percent improvement in hospital admissions and readmissions

 - 19 percent increase in primary care visits at participating clinics

 - 14 percent relative improvement in diabetic A1C results

 - Improved rates of colorectal screens, Pap tests and mammograms